jordansds/Archipelago_TWW3_Alt/README.md

 **Playing beastmen is currently not recommended.**

 ## Installation and setup
-Go to the [latest release](https://github.com/jordansds/Archipelago_TWW3_Alt/releases/latest) and download the APWorld.
+If you don't already have the [Archipelago launcher](https://github.com/ArchipelagoMW/Archipelago/releases/latest), install it.
+Go to the [latest mod release](https://github.com/jordansds/Archipelago_TWW3_Alt/releases/latest) and download the APWorld.
 If you're not hosting the session, the host that is generating the multiworld will also need this file!
 After downloading the APWorld, double click the file to install it.
 Depending on which game mode you want to play you may only need one of the two .pack files, but it's recommended to download both for ease of use.
 Place both .pack files in the `data` folder inside your Total War Warhammer 3 install directory (`...\Steam\steamapps\common\Total War WARHAMMER III\data` for Steam).

-If you don't already have the [Archipelago launcher](https://github.com/ArchipelagoMW/Archipelago/releases/latest), install it.
 Open the launcher and run "Generate Template Options" (NOT the regular "Generate").
 This will open a folder with template yamls - find `Total War Warhammer 3.yaml` and open it to modify your settings.
 If you've never used a yaml before, refer to [this page](https://archipelago.gg/tutorial/Archipelago/advanced_settings_en) for an explanation of how it works.
 For more detailed information on what the yaml settings do, check below.